glued/harp-babel/README.md

 #harp-babel

-Harp boilerplate with gulp, babeljs & browserify for ES6+ friendly development.
+Harp boilerplate with gulp, babeljs & browserify for ES6+ friendly development with source maps.

 ####setup